 This baba ganoush recipe is the one everyone enjoyed in the summer when eggplants are at their best!
 Eggplant grilled till it’s charred, then blended with creamy tahini, olive oil and garlic for a silky smooth dip you will want to put on everything!

 I feel like eggplant doesn’t enjoy the popularity it has in other parts of the world and one of my life’s goals is to turn as many people on eggplant as I can.
 I’ve been pretty successful so far and I have no plans of stopping now.

 It’s a dip.
-It’s made from roasted over open fire eggplant, which gives it the smoky flavour.
-It’s healthy.
-IT’S A DIP.
+It’s made from roasted over open fire eggplant, which gives it a smoky flavour.
+Baba Ganoush is healthy.
 Need I say more?
 Alright, I’ve also added sumac to a fairly basic recipe.

 Sumac is delicious in salads or when used as a seasoning for grilled meat and fish.
-It’s also delicious sprinkled over baba ghanoush or hummus.
-I’ve tried it once for this salad and was hooked ever since.
+It’s also delicious sprinkled over baba ganoush or hummus.
+Once I tried it in Fattoush Salad I was hooked.

-This Baba Ganoush is delicious with anything dunkable you can think of.
-We love eating it with warm pita bread, tortilla chips, crackers or fresh veggies.
+This dip is delicious with anything dunkable you can think of.
+We love eating it with warm flatbread, tortilla chips, crackers or fresh veggies.

-- 2- eggplants
+- 2 eggplants medium

-- 2 cloves-garlic
+- 2 cloves garlic

-- 1/2- lemon juice of
+- ½ lemon juice of

-- 2 tbsp- tahini
+- 2 tbsp tahini

-- 2 tbsp- olive oil
+- 2 tbsp olive oil

 - salt to taste

-- 1 tsp- sumac divided
+- 1 tsp sumac divided

 - chives for garnish optional

 - Peel the eggplants and put the flesh in the food processor together with garlic, freshly squeezed lemon juice, tahini, olive oil, salt and half of sumac.
 Pulse until smooth, taste and add more salt if needed.